RODA/DialogCreator/DialogCreator.md

 Notes on missing elements and strict operations:

 - For simple getters/setters (getValue/setValue), if a name is not found, reads return `null` (or a safe default) and writes are ignored.
-- For event-related or selection operations (on, trigger, select), using an unknown element will throw a SyntaxError and show the error overlay in Preview.
+- For event-related or selection operations (on, select), using an unknown element will throw a SyntaxError and show the error overlay in Preview.

 Common patterns you can copy/paste: